sourabhaprasad/tribute-page/README.md

 ## Project Structure
 The project consists of the following files:

-index.html: The main HTML file containing the structure of the tribute page. styles.css: The stylesheet file that defines the visual appearance of the form.
+index.html: The main HTML file containing the structure of the tribute page.<br>
+styles.css: The stylesheet file that defines the visual appearance of the form.

+# Preview
+Check out the live preview [here](https://souri-droid.github.io/tribute-page/).

 ## Screenshots
 <div style="display: flex; justify-content: space-between;">